RavelinW/SuperNOVA-Graphical-Overhaul/Readme.md

 This adds boosted ship sizes, as well as unique shields, engine glows, running lights, visually appropriate weapon exit points, and weapon glows for every ship.

 Originally uploaded to [Nexus Mods](https://www.nexusmods.com/escapevelocitynova/mods/6) on 28 April 2021 2:27PM by DrFiveMinusMinus who took the initiative to adapt Supernova Shipyard's graphics to EV Nova.
-Since heavily modified by me to better suit EV Nova's original look.
+Since heavily modified by RavelinW to better suit EV Nova's original look.
 It's also available on [Github](https://github.com/RavelinW/SuperNOVA-Graphical-Overhaul), where the latest version is always found.

 ## What this mod does: